xpavlic4/book-extracts/Atomic Habits.md

 # Atomic habits

-### Negative thoughts compound
 The more you think of yourself as worthless, stupid or ugly, the more you condition yourself to interpret life that way.

-### Plateau of Latent Potential
 In order to make a meaningful difference, habits need to persist long enough to break through Plateau of Latent Potential - time when you have no success despite working hard.

 Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.

-Goals restrict your happiness.
 "Once I reach my goal, then I will be happy" means you putt off happiness off until the next milestone.

 Once a person believes in a particular aspect of their identity, they are more likely to act in alignment with that belief.

 There is internal pressure to maintain your self-image and behave in a way that is consistent with your beliefs.

 There are three levels of change: outcome change, process change and identity change.
 The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.
 Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity.

 The real reason habits matter is not because they can get you better results, but because they can change your beliefs about yourself.